mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 area will trigger the weatherTag.

 For a better understand about it.
 Let's build a Trap.
-We can use now Foxkit to write fox2 files better than just write from scratch with XML which is very time consuming.
-With Foxkit is just plenty simple and friendly.
+We can use now FoxKit to write fox2 files better than just write from scratch with XML which is very time consuming.
+With FoxKit is just plenty simple and friendly.

 ## **GeoTrap** Entity